Otoplasty refers to the surgical reshaping of the pinna, or outer ear. The aim may be to correct an irregularity or to improve appearance.

 The incision will leave a thin scar, but this is behind the ear, and it will fade over time.

 Some types of surgery do not need an incision.
-For these, the recovery time may be faster, with a lower risk of complications.
+For these, the recovery time

 During this procedure, the surgeon will place a needle into the cartilage to increase its flexibility.
 Then, they will use stitches to reshape or fix the ear.